AnyLog-co/documentation/opcua.md

 ```
 Details:
 * [connect string] - The url specifies the endpoint of the OPC UA server.
-* [username] - The username required by the OPC UA server for access.
+* [user] - The username required by the OPC UA server for access.
 * [password] - The password associated with the username.
 * [include] - Additional attributes that are returned with the value.
 * [node] - One or multiple node IDs.